20,000 Leagues Under the Sea (1985 film)

 20,000 Leagues Under the Sea is a 1985 Australian made-for-television animated film from Burbank Films Australia.
 The film is based on Jules Verne's classic 1870 novel, Twenty Thousand Leagues Under the Seas, and was adapted by Stephen MacLean.
-It was produced by Tim Brooke-Hunt and featured original music by John Stuart.
-The copyright in this film is now owned by Pulse Distribution and Entertainment and administered by digital rights management firm NuTech Digital.

 Plot

 In 1866, a mysterious sea monster is hunting the depths of the oceans and rising only to attack and destroy innocent ships at a cost of many lives.
 Experts around the world are trying to discover the identity of the monster and possibly destroy it before even more lives are lost.
 Marine expert Professor Pierre Aronnax, his faithful companion Conseil and harpoonist Ned Land, set out aboard the Abraham Lincoln from Long Island in search of said monster.
 The monster attacks, and the three companions are thrown overboard and the ship's crew declares them lost.
 Their lives are saved as they are held above water by the monster, which they discover to be a modern submarine, named the Nautilus.
 Inside, they meet the submarine's captain, Captain Nemo, and his faithful crew.